Tom Edwards (footballer, born 1999): New York Red Bulls (loan)

 On 27 January 2021, it was announced that Edwards had joined Major League Soccer side New York Red Bulls on loan for the 2021 season.
 Edwards made 28 appearances for the team as they finished in 7th position in the Eastern Conference, qualifying for the 2021 MLS Cup Playoffs where they were defeated 1–0 by Philadelphia Union in the First round.
 He returned to Stoke in January 2022 but did not get back into the squad after picking up an injury.
 On 17 February 2022, Edwards returned to New York Red Bulls for the 2022 season.

 Barnsley (loan)

 On 1 September 2022, Edwards returned to England and signed for League One side Barnsley for the 2022–23 season.
 He scored his first goal for the club in a 2–1 defeat to Port Vale in the Round of 32 of the EFL Trophy.
 Edwards suffered a serious knee injury in January 2023 and his loan spell was cut short.

 Huddersfield Town (loan)

 In July 2023, Edwards joined Huddersfield Town on loan for the 2023–24 season.
 Edwards made 13 appearances for the Terriers as they suffered relegation to League One.

 In May 2024, Stoke City confirmed that Edwards would depart the club upon the expiration of his contract having not been offered new terms.

 Salford City

 On 13 July 2024, Edwards joined League Two side Salford City on a two-year deal.
+He spent two seasons with Salford before deciding to retire from professional football due to persistent injuries.